InigoMarin/dwm/README.md

-# Luke's build of dwm modification
+# Inigos's build of dwm modification